Sary1983/english-notes/colon.md

 ## Quick Practice

-1) There are three things you need to be successful in class: dedication, hard  work, and good study skills.
+1) There are three things you need to be successful in class: dedication, hard  work and good study skills.
-2) My daughter wants several gifts for her birthday, including a doll puzzle and a new bike.
+2) My daughter wants several gifts for her birthday, including a doll, puzzle and a new bike.